eFFeeMMe/MustyQatse/README.md

 # Mustyqatse

-MustyQatse is a game inspired by Peggle but not quite like it.
+MustyQatse is a game inspired by Peggle and successful in wholly different ways.

 ## How to play